 He was a post-doctoral researcher in FP7 funded INEX Project entitled ‘Converging and Conflicting Ethical Values in the Internal/External Security Continuum in Europe funded by European Commission 7th Framework Programme) at Bilkent University, Ankara, and conducted research in the area of European relations with the Middle Eastern states.
 Ali was a co-investigator in the project “Exploring Civil Society Strategies for Democratic Renewal” funded by United Kingdom Economic and Social Research Council (ESRC), (February 2016-February 2018).
 In this project, he studied how declining trust in governance led to popular uprisings in the Middle East, in particular, Turkey.
 He was also associate researcher in the British Academy-funded project entitled “Alliances and Trust-building in International Politics” (September 2014-September 2016).
 His role was to understand why trust between states can fail in international alliances and how it can be restored.

-He is currently part of a project run by the Diocese of Leicester entitled ‘BAME Intercultural Worshipping Communities’ (2019-2024) funded by the Church of England Strategic Development Fund.
-In this project, he collects data and conducts analyses on BAME representation in and inclusion to worshipping communities in Leicestershire
+He is currently part of two projects.
+Ali is a co-investigator in the project entitled “Disinformation and People: Impacts on Societal trust and Resilience”, led by the Arctic University in Tromso and funded by the Norwegian Research Council (2021-2025).
+His role is to provide conceptual understandings of trust and trust-building as a tool of creating resilient societies against disinformation.
+Additionally, he conducts research in the project run by the Diocese of Leicester entitled ‘BAME Intercultural Worshipping Communities’ (2019-2024) funded by the Church of England Strategic Development Fund.
+In this project, he collects data and conducts analyses on BAME representation in and inclusion to worshipping communities in Leicestershire.

 Ali is actively involved with dissemination of knowledge practices.
 He frequently writes for the Conversation, Open Democracy, and Red Pepper on security, migration, and the state of democracy in Europe and Middle East.
 He conducts regular consultancy work for diplomatic representations and for international investment companies based in London regarding migration, Middle East politics, and Turkish politics.
 Ali also trains diplomats from and beyond Europe in the area of migration management at the Clingendael Institute, the Hague.